lucasdillmann/dynamic-query/README.md

         final Pageable page
     ) {
         // DynamicQuerySpecification will be parsed automatically using the "query" request
-        // parameter value.
-When such parameter doesn't exist in the request, the
+        // parameter value by default (name can be changed by configuration).
+When such
-        // DynamicQuerySpecification will be null.
+        // parameter doesn't exist in the request, the DynamicQuerySpecification will be null.
         // This is an example only.
 Using the repository right on the controller isn't a
         // good pattern to be used in production code. final Page<Example> page = repository.findAll(dynamicQuery, page);